denten-books/plain-text/0-intro.md

 metaphor is it?
 What is being compared to what?
 How did it come into being and how does it affect practices of literary interpretation?
 In *Plain Text* I attempt to come to terms with the conditions of simulated textuality.

+The illusion of ephemerality that follows simulation comes at a price of understanding.
+"Software's ghostly presence produces and defies apprehension," Wendy Chun writes in her *Programmed Visions* [@chun_programmed_2011, 3].
+But what happens when all text is a type of software?
+Friedrich Kittler ends his book on a similar note.
+In his vision, literature has finally been defeated by military-grade encryption, secrecy, and obfuscation [@kittler_gramophone_1999, 263].
+Attempts to silence print through book burning or censorship are viscerally obvious and met with nearly universal disapproval.
+Unlike censorship or the burning of books, modes of implicit computational governance over the sign proceed by clandestine means.
+The simulation-producing nature of computed text preserves the outward appearance of printed text, while concealing the specifics of governance and control.
+I mean governance and control in the most direct way possible, as a mode of physical regulation that erect barrier to production, access, and distribution of knowledge.
+The challenge of *Plain Text* will be in the description of such emerging but often occluded technological contingencies.

+A concern with the material conditions of simulated textuality leads us to a rich archive of materials from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the middle of the twentieth centuries.
+Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead mentions the difficulty of finding a home field in the arts or sciences for what he calls "code development."
+"It is a matter somewhat related to the general art of cryptology," he writes, "yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
+As Halstead anticipated, research in the field of code development and computational culture has led me to range of rare primary materials: from the proceedings of the Association for Computing Machinery (ACM) to the United States Patent and Trademark Office; from Bell Labs to early Soviet publishing houses that heralded the advance of formalism;
+from studies on animal communication behavior, to Unix manuals, to textbooks on semiotics, and to foundational texts in the philosophy of aesthetics and literary theory.

+I deploy that archive to argue that extant theories of interpretation construct a notion of close reading based on preexisting properties and assumptions attached to static print media.
+By contrast, electronic text changes dynamically to suit its reader, cultural context, and geography.
+Consequently, I argue for the development of what I term *computational hermeneutics*, a strategy of interpretation capable of reaching past the surface content to reveal also the software platforms and the hardware infrastructures that contribute to the production of meaning.
+Drawing on a range of materials at the intersection of literary thought and the history of modern computing, *Plain Text* examines a number of key literary-theoretical constructs, recasting the paper book as a metaphor machine and computational object.

+I appeal to the idea of "plain text" in the title of this book to signal an affinity with a particular mode of computational meaning making.
+In technical terms, *plain text* identifies a file format and a frame of mind.
+As a file format, it contains nothing but a "pure sequence of character codes."
+Plain text stands in opposition to "fancy text," "text representation consisting of plain text plus added information."[^ln-uni] In the tradition of American textual criticism, "plain text" identifies an editorial method of text transcription which is both "faithful to the source" and is "easier to read than the original document" [@cook_time-bounded_1972].
+Combining these two traditions, I mean ultimately to build a case for a kind of a systematic minimalism when it comes to our use of computers---a minimalism that privileges legibility and human comprehension.
+I do so in contrast with other available modes of human--computer interaction, which by contrast with minimal computing privilege maximizing system--centric ideals like efficiency, speed, performance, or security.

+The use of plain text implies also an ethics of reading and writing.
+It therefore further identifies an interpretive stance one can assume in relation to the making and the unmaking of literary artifacts.
+Besides visible content, all contemporary documents carry with them a layer of hidden information.
+Originally used for typesetting, the digital formatting layer affects more than innocuous document attributes like "font size" or "line spacing."
+Increasingly, devices that mediate literary activity encode forms of governance.
+Such devices tacitly police intellectual property laws, censor, and carry out surveillance operations.
+For example, the Digital Millennium Copyright act, passed in the United States in 1996, goes beyond written injunction to require the management of digital rights (DRM) at the level of hardware.
+An electronic book governed by DRM may prevent the reader from copying or sharing stored content, even for the purposes of academic study.[^ln-dmca] Computational hermeneutics strives to make such control structures available for critical reflection.
+Building on the recent work of scholars like Wendy Kyong Chun, Tung-Hui Hu, and Lisa Gitelman I make the case for an empowered poetics, able regain a measure of control over the material contexts of our knowledge production [@chun_enduring_2008;
+@gitelman_paper_2014; @hu_prehistory_2015].

+## 0.2 Displacement

 To "come to terms" *Plain Text* enacts a reconciliation of vocabularies.
 It is a response to a particular situation of a literary scholar encountering the